 Exams are over and school’s on holiday.
 Students around the country think to themselves, “Now what am I going to do with all this free time?”
 Sure, there are games to play, movies to watch, and homework to do.
 But there are also plenty of productive things to do during the school holidays.
-So we’ve come up with this list of 12 meaningful things to do.
+So we’ve come up with 12 productive things to do during the school holidays:

 Take out a sheet of paper and answer these three questions:

-· What did I do well in the past semester?
+· What did I do well in the past term?

 · What did I not do so well in the past term?